 Whilst developing their new premises, they saw the potential for installing a model house to demonstrate the latest in net zero and renewable energy appliances, design and technology.
 The Net Zero Home (NZH) was created inside the ETA’s facility building and is a multi-purpose resource, equipped with a range of technology much of which was provided free of charge by the manufacturers.
 It fulfils a number of overlapping purposes.

 The NZH acts as an educational resource for children and young people to learn about energy efficiency, inspiring them to pursue careers in energy and renewables.
 It also serves as an informative resource for various sectors, helping to address the challenges associated with retrofitting existing buildings via real-life examples and solutions.
-Finally, it’s also used to enhance the ETA’s own training by providing trainees with hands-on experiences in various areas in a realistic setting.
+Finally, it’s also used to enhance the ETA’s own training courses by providing trainees with hands-on experiences and practical skills in various areas in a realistic setting.

 Virtual visit extends the reach of the Net Zero Home